-Understanding what sets them apart is essential to establish the right workplace model for your organization.
+Understanding what sets them apart is essential to establish the right workplace model for your organisation.

 What is flexible working?

 Flexible working is all about adaptability – creating a working agreement that has been designed for an individual to accommodate for a particular need, such as childcare commitments.
+The UK Government defines it as “a way of working that suits an employee’s needs, e.g. having flexible start and finish times, or working from home.”
 Traditionally, it has been viewed as a benefit for the employee and a cost to the employer.
-However, with flexibility fast becoming a ‘must’ for many people, organizations are recognising that including it within their offering can have significant benefits to their business.
+However, with flexibility fast becoming a ‘must’ for many people, organisations are recognising that including it within their offering can have significant benefits to their business.

 Flexible working includes:

-- Working from home or another location that isn’t the organization’s main office
+Working from home or another location that isn’t the organisation’s main office

-- Part-time work – where someone works anything less than the standard full-time hours set by the organization
+Part-time work – where someone works anything less than the standard full-time hours set by the organisation

 What is agile working?

 More often known now as hybrid working, agile working is based on employees being able to flex the time, location and patterns of their work – enabling flexibility of work to improve performance, wellbeing, efficiency and productivity.

 Creating an agile workforce (or hybrid workforce) means being less focused on where or even when employees work, and more focused on how well they perform and what they achieve.
 Commonly, we now see the term ‘agile working’ and ‘working hybrid’ used when designing workplace experiences, where the features most talked about are activity-based design, hot-desking, remote working and space optimisation.